Bira/octopus-carnival/_drafts/wir-neverwinter-shadow-scion.md

 More shadow magic!

 **Flitting Shadow** is a level 2 encounter power that can be used when you reappear at the end of a teleport.
-Shadar-kai get a racial teleport power, and warlocks can often teleport as tell.
 The power makes you assume a shadow form for a turn.
-This gives you Insubstantial, Phasing and Vulnerable 5 Radiant, and lets you make checks to hide when you have partial cover or concealment, including from your allies.
+This gives you Insubstantial, Phasing and Vulnerable 5 Radiant, and lets you make checks to hide when you have partial cover or concealment from any source, including from standing behind your allies.
+Shadar-kai get a teleport encounter power, and classes like warlocks and swordmages can often teleport as well.
+If you can't teleport easily, this is worthless to you.

 **Binding Shade** is a level 6 encounter power that can be used after you hit with an attack.
 After the attack is fully resolved, you gain partial concealment